-I said, "Okay," I think I said something about how we could come back sooner if necessary, and he said, "No, enjoy the rest of the trip."
+I said, "Okay."
+Then I added something about how we could come back sooner if necessary, to which he replied, "No, enjoy the rest of the trip."

 And then we hung up.

 As to how I felt?
-Relieved that I hadn't missed the call and that we'd stayed connected even though we were driving through a sparsely populated area where cell service was a bit iffy.
-And maybe a tiny bit in shock that it wasn't cyst, but actually cancer.
+Relieved that I hadn't missed the call and that we'd stayed connected even while driving through a sparsely populated area where cell service was a bit iffy.
+And maybe a tiny bit in shock that it wasn't the cyst I'd expected, but was actually cancer.

 My only real concern was that by delaying the surgery the cancer could spread.
 But I trusted the doctor to have said something if that was the case.
-I also remembered that a nurse had said that I wouldn't lose my place in the "queue" should I need surgery.
+I also remembered that his nurse had told me I wouldn't lose my place in the "queue" should I need surgery.

 I did send a note to a prayer team I've been part of for 18 years, telling them as much as I knew.
 But I didn't want to tell anyone else at this point.
 Not when I didn't really know what to expect myself.

 I was mostly able to shove the thought of the surgery and what it might mean into a little cupboard in my brain and keep the door shut.
-The only nagging reminder of what was to come was the fact that I was still quite black and blue and sore from the biopsy.
-And I remained that way for the entire trip.
-(Sidenote: Do not underwire bras after a biospy.
+The only nagging reminder of what was to come was the fact that I was still quite black and blue and sore from the biopsy, and I remained that way for the entire trip.
+(Sidenote: Do not wear underwire bras after a biopsy.
 Yes, I learned that the hard way.)

 A Not-So-Random Story about Butterflies

-We had seen something called the Newfoundland Insectarium while driving by Deer Lake on our way from St. John's and that's partly why we had chosen to stay in Deer Lake that night.
-So early the next morning we drove the short distance to the building.
+We had seen something called the Newfoundland Insectarium while driving by Deer Lake on our way northwest from St. John's, and that's partly why we had chosen to stay in Deer Lake that night.
+Early the next morning, we drove the short distance to the building.